Rhesus negative blood seems to be one of the pseudoscientific buzzwords that mystery-mongers exploit on the internet.

 What is the origin of this (or any) blood group?

-In a 2008 study, researchers found that individuals who had both the Rh-positive and the Rh-negative alleles showed no decrease in reaction times in spite of infection with Toxoplasma gondii. a protozoan parasite that is common throughout the world and impairs reaction times of those infected to a point that they have 2-6 times higher risk for traffic accidents.
+In a 2008 study, researchers found that individuals who had both the Rh-positive and the rhesus negative blood alleles showed no decrease in reaction times in spite of infection with Toxoplasma gondii. a protozoan parasite that is common throughout the world and impairs reaction times of those infected to a point that they have 2-6 times higher risk for traffic accidents.
 The hypothesis for this neurological effect is to increase the likelihood that the protozoan will be transmitted from a carrier (bird, mouse, or other mammal) to it’s preferred host, which is any feline species.

 The study above (actually a set of studies) looked at 4 different population samples of almost 1000 people total (n=868).
 They were broken down by sex, Rh -/+, and whether or not they had the Toxoplasma gondii infection.

-Overall, those that were Toxoplasma-free and also Rh-negative appeared to have quicker reaction times.
+Overall, those that were Toxoplasma-free and also rhesus negative blood appeared to have quicker reaction times.
 Those that were positive for Toxoplasma gondii and Rh-negative showed some decreased reaction times.
 But for those that were heterozygous for the RhD allele, that is to say–those that had genetic alleles for both Rh-positive and Rh-negative expression, their reaction times were remained the same whether they were infected with Toxoplasma or not.

 The results seemed to indicate that there is an evolutionary advantage for a population to have the RhD deletion within it.
 This isn’t dissimilar from other genetic expressions that are seemingly harmful to individuals, but can have some overall positive benefits to a population.
 The sickle-cell trait is one such expression.
 While it can cause anemia within individuals, a carrier that isn’t anemic can avoid malaria.